cusey/HadoopExamples/README.md

 As core part of Apache Hadoop MapReduce is a software framework for easily writing applications which process vast amounts of data (multi-terabyte data-sets) in-parallel on large clusters (thousands of nodes) of commodity hardware in a reliable, fault-tolerant manner.

 A MapReduce job usually splits the input data-set into independent chunks which are processed by the map tasks in a completely parallel manner.
 The framework sorts the outputs of the maps, which are then input to the reduce tasks.
 Typically both the input and the output of the job are stored in a file-system.
 The framework takes care of scheduling tasks, monitoring them and re-executes the failed tasks.
-* Apache Ambari - The Apache Ambari project is aimed at making Hadoop management simpler by developing software for provisioning, managing, and monitoring Apache Hadoop clusters.
+* Apache Ambari

+The Apache Ambari project is aimed at making Hadoop management simpler by developing software for provisioning, managing, and monitoring Apache Hadoop clusters.
 Ambari provides an intuitive, easy-to-use Hadoop management web UI backed by its RESTful APIs.

 * Pig

+The language for this platform is called Pig Latin.
+Pig can execute its Hadoop jobs in MapReduce, Apache Tez, or Apache Spark.
+Pig Latin abstracts the programming from the Java MapReduce idiom into a notation which makes MapReduce programming high level, similar to that of SQL for relational database management systems.
+Pig Latin can be extended using user-defined functions (UDFs) which the user can write in Java, Python, JavaScript, Ruby or Groovy and then call directly from the language.

 * Hive
 * Tez
 * Spark